 Early Music Theory

 The first theorist to inhabit this space is the fifteenth-century musician and lawyer Johannes Tinctoris (c.
 1435-1511), whose life and works have been the subject of the ongoing research of the site’s founding editor, Ronald Woodley.
-A new edition of Tinctoris’s complete theoretical writings is being constructed here, resulting from a project funded by the Arts & Humanities Research Council UK and developed by a research team from Birmingham Conservatoire (Ronald Woodley, Jeffrey Dean and David Lewis).

 The legacy version of the Tinctoris project, hosted by The Stoa Consortium, is still available, but in due course it will be subsumed completely within the new site.

 Some of the material on this project site has been submitted to the UK Research Excellence Framework (REF) 2021.
 See notes on REF 2021.

 Birmingham City University